 Data quality is an important component when a user of the data determines the fitness for use of the data.
 Defining the data quality requirements for each scope of a Product Specification is a requirement.
-The IHO-DQWG and S-101 Project Team has developed a data quality model for S-101 ENCs.
+The IHO Data Quality Working Group (DQWG) and S-101 Project Team (S-101PT) has developed a data quality model for S-101 ENCs.
 This model has subsequently been used by various Working Groups and Product Specification development teams as a starting point for data quality in other domains.
 It can be helpful for new development to review the work of existing projects and product specifications in order to reuse all relevant parts of data quality models, instead of creating new models.
 This also helps with overall data harmonization within the e-Navigation eco system.
-Figure 5-7 below, shows the data quality model for S-101 ENC, but it should be noted that model does not include the dataset level data quality metadata.
+Figure 5-7 below shows the data quality model for S-101 ENC, but it should be noted that the model does not include the dataset level data quality metadata.